matthew-brett/msc_imaging/assessment_b_2018.md

 5 extra marks.
 If you do that, use these masks in the analyses of regions of activation that follow.

+FBI: the first step involves some behavioural analysis.
+It is optional, for 5 extra marks.

 > Behavioural data from six subjects were lost due to a problem recording
 > button press responses while in the scanner.
 The data from the remaining
 > subjects (n=39) were analysed using signal detection theory as hits and false